-The Directors do not propose the payment of a dividend for the year ended 30 June 2018.
+The Directors do not propose the payment of a dividend for the year ended 30 June 2019.
+The Company did not pay a dividend for the year ended 30 June 2018.

 PRINCIPAL ACTIVITY

 The Company is a closed ended investment fund incorporated as a limited liability company in Guernsey under The Companies (Guernsey) Law, 2008, authorised under The Authorised Closed-Ended Investment Schemes Rules, 2008 and is regulated by the Guernsey Financial Services Commission.